sporto/elm-tutorial/signals/introduction.md

   Signal.map view Mouse.x
 ```

-If you run this example in the browser you will see the changing x coordinate as you move your mouse.
+If you run this example in the browser you will see the changing `x` coordinate as you move your mouse.

-In the first line we are importing the Html module from core which we will use to display the x coordinate.
+In the first line we are importing the Html module from core, which we will use to display the `x` coordinate.

 In the second line we import `Mouse` from core, this module has various utilities for working with the mouse.